GETTING TO KNOW LIMA

 Peru’s more recent history includes the Shining Path (Sendero Luminoso), a Maoist insurgent organization starting internal conflict in the 1980s.
 As a result of this organization, based largely in rural areas of Peru, a pueblo joven (shantytown) developed in the vast, empty sand flats due to the urgent housing needs of immigrant Peruvian families.
 Today, volunteers work in several of Lima’s ‘asentamientos humanos’ which translates to human settlements.
 We work in Villa Maria del Triunfo, San Juan de Miraflores, and Chorrillos.
 In these communities we collaborate with local community leaders to ensure our work in child health and education meet the needs of the people we aim to empower.

-If you choose to explore this incredible country as a weekend trip, or before or after the program, there are a few precautions to keep in mind.
+If you choose to explore this incredible country on a weekend trip, or before or after the program, there are a few precautions to keep in mind.
 When traveling through the Andes Mountains, keep well hydrated and, if hiking longer distances, travel with an experienced guide.
 You may even meet a few llamas on your journey!
 In the desert, the climate can easily get into the 90s and above, so wear appropriate sun protection and always carry water on you.
 Finally, in the jungle and in some other areas outside of Lima, there may be mosquitos (as well as a wide variety of tropical birds, animals, and insects), so always carry bug repellent.